This post may contain affiliate links. Please see my disclosure policy for details.

 Out of all the temples I saw in Egypt, this really took my breath away and became my number one favourite temple complex!

-The thing that’s even more amazing is that the majority of both of these temples still remain in tact.
-The colossi facade at the Great temple is over 90feet high and the statues over 65 feet.
+The thing that’s even more amazing is that the majority of both of these temples still remain intact.
+The colossi facade at the Great temple is over 90feet high and the statues are over 65 feet.

 11. Go shopping for gold

-Aswan is the most popular place to buy 18 carat gold due to the purity and quantity of it.
+Aswan is the most popular place to buy 18-carat gold due to its purity and quantity of it.
 Gold is sold across many places in Egypt and compared to the West, the prices are a steal!